Romans 7

 For the married woman is bound by law to her husband while he is living; but if her husband dies, she is released from the law concerning the husband.

-(d) She is released from the law.
-Similarly, we have been released from the law.
-Since we died to the law, we are no longer under the jurisdiction of the law (see entry for Rom.
-6:15).
+(c) She is released from the law.
+The good news for the believer is that through our inclusion in Christ’s death and burial (Rom.
+6:3–4), we have died to the law.
+We are no longer under the jurisdiction of the law (Rom.
+6:14–15).

 Romans 7:3